-Kissing supposedly is the highest form of affection, so it seems blasphemy to explain it by chemistry, natural selection, or even mathematics.
+Kissing supposedly shows the highest form of affection, so it may seem blasphemy trying to explain it by chemistry, natural selection, or even mathematics.

-Let’s give it a try and answer a few intriguing questions: Are humans the only animals that kiss?
-How did kissing evolve, and what function does it serve?
+But let’s give it a try and answer a few intriguing questions: Are humans the only animals that kiss?
+How did kissing evolve, and what function does touching of lips serve?

 Do animals kiss?
 Oh yes, they do!